treeverse/lakeFS/docs/roadmap.md

 The ability to explicitly depend on data residing in another repository.
 While it is possible to state these cross links by sticking them in the report’s commit metadata, we think a more explicit and structured approach would be valuable.
 Stating our dependencies in something that resembles a [pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#:~:text=A%20Project%20Object%20Model%20or,default%20values%20for%20most%20projects.) or [go.mod](https://github.com/golang/go/wiki/Modules#gomod) file would allow us to support better CI and CD integrations that ensure reproducibility without vendoring or copying data.

 ### Webhook Support
 Being able to have pre-defined code execute before a commit or merge operation - potentially preventing that action from taking place.
-This allows lakeFS users to codify best practices (format and schema enforcement before merging to master) as well as run tools such as [Great Expectations](https://greatexpectations.io/) or [Monte Carlo](https://www.montecarlodata.com/) **before** data ever reaches consumers.
+This allows lakeFS users to codify best practices (format and schema enforcement before merging to main) as well as run tools such as [Great Expectations](https://greatexpectations.io/) or [Monte Carlo](https://www.montecarlodata.com/) **before** data ever reaches consumers.

 ### Protected Branches
-A way to ensure certain branches (i.e. main or master) are only merged to, and are not being directly written to.
-In combination with [Webhook Support](#webhook-support) (see above), this allows users to provide a set of quality guarantees about a given branch (i.e., reading from master ensures schema never breaks and all partitions are complete and tested)
+A way to ensure certain branches (i.e. main) are only merged to, and are not being directly written to.
+In combination with [Webhook Support](#webhook-support) (see above), this allows users to provide a set of quality guarantees about a given branch (i.e., reading from main ensures schema never breaks and all partitions are complete and tested)

 ### Webhook Support integration: Metastore registration
 Using webhooks, we can automatically register or update collections in a Hive/Glue metastore, using [Symlink Generation](https://docs.lakefs.io/using/glue_hive_metastore.html#create-symlink), this will also allow systems that don’t natively integrate with lakeFS to consume data produced using lakeFS.